How to successfully implement Ajax add to cart in WooCommerce

 How does AJAX add to cart impact site performance?

-- Enhanced site usability.
-In addition to under-the-hood speed enhancements, AJAX makes the shopping experience feel more intuitive and responsive on the front end.
-Customers receive immediate feedback when they add an item to their cart — whether it’s an updated mini cart, a notification, or a cart total adjustment.
-This eliminates confusion and keeps them engaged in the shopping experience.
+• Enhanced site usability.
+AJAX makes the shopping experience more intuitive and responsive on the front end.
+Customers receive immediate feedback when adding items to their cart.
+Updates include mini cart changes, notifications, or cart total adjustments.
+This eliminates confusion and keeps customers engaged in shopping.

 What are the benefits of adding WooCommerce AJAX add to cart?